 But what is coercive control?

 Cedar Network, a Scottish charity that works with mothers and children who are survivors of domestic abuse, provides a succinct but thorough outline of coercive control citing Evan Stark’s work.
-Evan Stark, founder of one of the first US battered women’s shelters, is a sociologist, forensic social worker and researcher who wrote the award-winning book, Coercive Control: The Entrapment of Women in Personal Life (Oxford,2007).
+Evan Stark, the founder of one of the first US battered women’s shelters, is a sociologist, forensic social worker and researcher who wrote the award-winning book, Coercive Control: The Entrapment of Women in Personal Life (Oxford,2007).

 The following excerpt is taken from Cedar Network and can be found online here.